cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 println($"Elapsed: ${floor(duration)} ms");
 ```

 When a number you're printing is smaller than `0.00001` (in absolute value), Mindustry will print zero (`0`) instead.
-The same formatting is used to display value of a variable in the _Vars_ dialog in Mindustry UI.
+The same formatting is used to display the value of a variable in the _Vars_ dialog in Mindustry UI.
 It is necessary to be aware that a number which was printed as `0` doesn't necessarily equal to zero.

 Mindcode provides the `printExactFast` and `printExactSlow` functions in the `printing` library, which can be used to output the exact numerical values of variables to the text buffer.
 However, these functions require Mindustry Logic 8 to compile.